 The inert ingredients in phosphine formulations include ammonium carbamate, ammonium bicarbonate, urea, and paraffin wax, and may include other impurities such as calcium, sodium, and heavy metals (Pan et al., 2005).
-Some formulations of aluminum and magnesium phosphides contain ammonium carbamate to reduce fire and explosion hazard and as an odoriferous warning agent (USEPA, 2006).
+Some formulations of aluminum and magnesium phosphides contain ammonium carbamate to reduce fire and explosion hazard and as an odoriferous warning agent (USEPA, 2006).Phosphine formulations can be corrosive and can damage equipment if used improperly.
 Pure phosphine does not have an odor; the odor (most often described as garlic, acetylene, or decaying fish) detected during a phosphine fumigation is due to substituted phosphines and diphosphines (Anonymous, 1999).
 While the odor can serve as a warning, it is not meant to be used as an indicator of a safe or unsafe work environment, nor does it have an impact on commodities.